-If you're still on the dating scene, having some tips for first date success is absolutely essential.
+If you're still on the dating scene, having some first date success tips is absolutely essential for finding a meaningful connection.
 Until you find that special someone and decide to settle down, you're going to go on your fair share of dates, many of which will be first dates.
-The first time out with someone new can naturally make you nervous, but using these tips for first date success can help you secure that second date every single time.
+The first time out with someone new can naturally make you nervous, but using these strategies for first date success can help you secure that second date more consistently.
 To help you feel even more prepared, check out our guide on fun and unique first date ideas to break the ice.

 Before your next outing, consider these first date essentials: